Another historic Russell Westbrook effort couldn't keep the Thunder from beating themselves

 — Adam Joseph (@AdamJosephSport) April 23, 2017

-Westbrook forced a few 3’s in the final minute, trying to draw a foul.
+Westbrook forced a few threes in the final minute, trying to draw a foul.
 He also made two nearly spectacular plays: 1) saving a rebound while falling out of bounds with the Thunder trailing by two, only to have the pass go through Adams’ hands to an awaiting Beverley, and 2) almost stealing an inbounds pass with eight seconds left and Oklahoma City trailing by two again:

 Final play madness recap: